Preeclampsia and Eclampsia

-The woman’s hands and feet may swell, and if preeclampsia is severe and not treated, she may have seizures (eclampsia) or organ damage.
+The woman’s hands, fingers, neck, and/or feet may swell, and if preeclampsia is severe and not treated, she may have seizures (eclampsia) or organ damage.

-Depending on how severe preeclampsia is, treatment may involve bed rest, hospitalization, drugs to lower blood pressure, or delivery of the baby as soon as possible.
+Depending on how severe preeclampsia is, treatment may involve modified activity (bed rest), hospitalization, drugs to lower blood pressure, or delivery of the baby.

 Magnesium sulfate is given by vein to prevent or stop seizures.

-About 3 to 7% of pregnant women develop preeclampsia (toxemia of pregnancy).
+About 3 to 7% of pregnant women develop preeclampsia.
 In preeclampsia, an increase in blood pressure is accompanied by protein in the urine (proteinuria).
 Without treatment, preeclampsia can suddenly cause seizures (eclampsia).
-Eclampsia occurs in 1 of 200 women who have preeclampsia.
+Eclampsia occurs in fewer than 1% of women with severe preeclampsia.
 If not treated promptly, eclampsia is usually fatal.

 Preeclampsia (with or without eclampsia) develops after the 20th week of pregnancy and usually before the end of the first week after delivery.
 One fourth of the cases occur after delivery, usually within the first 4 days but sometimes up to 6 weeks after delivery.

-Most pregnant women with this syndrome have high blood pressure and protein in the urine, but some have neither.
+Most pregnant women with the HELLP syndrome have high blood pressure and protein in the urine, but some have neither.

 The cause of preeclampsia is unknown.
 But it is more common among women who

-Some women have no symptoms.
-In others, preeclampsia causes fluids to accumulate (edema), particularly in the hands and face and around the eyes but also in the feet.
+Some women with preeclampsia have no symptoms.
+In others, preeclampsia causes fluids to accumulate (edema), particularly in the hands, fingers, neck, and face and around the eyes but also in the feet.
 Rings may no longer fit.
 Women may gain excess weight.

 Preeclampsia may cause few noticeable symptoms for a while, then suddenly worsen and cause seizures (eclampsia).

 Babies may be small because the placenta malfunctions or because they are born prematurely.
+They may even die.
 Babies of women with preeclampsia are 4 or 5 times more likely to have problems soon after birth than babies of women who do not have this complication.